 The Legal Guide for Starting & Running a Small Business has helped more than a quarter million entrepreneurs and business owners master the basics, including how to:

 - decide between adn LLC or other business structure

 - save on business taxes

 - get licenses and permits

-- protect yourself with the right insurance
+- choose the right insurance

-- hire, fire, and manage employees
+- hire and manage employees and independent contractors

-- protect your personal assets
+- limit your liability and protect your personal assets.

 “A nuts and bolts legal guidebook that answers questions that continually come up in running a small business in today’s competitive environment.”